threft/threft.github.io/getting-started.md

 ---
 {% include JB/setup %}

-This document will get you up and running to use Threft.
+This document will get you up and running to use Threft.io.

 ### Installation
 There are no binary distributions in this point of development.
 With go, installation from source is very easy.